aws-samples/aws-reinvent21-inf1-workshop/README.md

 <div align="center">
 <img src="img/ec2-instance-htop-neuron-htop.png" width="100%">
 <br/>
-Fig. 16 - Live instance monitoring using htop and neuron-htop
+Fig. 17 - Live instance monitoring using htop and neuron-htop
 </div>
 <br/>

+We will learn more about these metrics in the next exercise.

 **You have completed Exercise 1!**<br/>
 In this exercise you created an AWS EC2 Inf1 instance and learned how to monitor utilization of its CPU and Neuron resources.